 Introduction to our school

-Manchester Chinese Centre is a registered charity that assists immigrants to develop their skills and enhance their well-being, thus enabling them to participate more fully in society.
-Since we were set up in 2005, we have grown from just 6 children to 352 children attending our supplementary weekend school 2017.
-Many are improving their career prospects by attending our diverse range of both adult education and children’s courses including Chinese Language, English, Maths, Science and Chinese Arts in a warm, friendly and respectful environment.
-We provide updated parenting sign post and UK education system information for parents.
+Manchester Chinese Centre is a registered charity that assists immigrants in developing their skills and enhancing their well-being, thus enabling them to participate more fully in society.
+Since we were set up in 2005, we have grown from just six to 508 children attending our supplementary weekend school in 2023.
+Many are improving their career prospects by attending our diverse range of adult education and children’s courses, including Chinese Language, English, Maths, Science and Chinese Arts, in a warm, friendly and respectful environment.
+We provide updated parenting signposts and UK education system information for parents.
 Our services are open to all members of the community.

 Our young students have the specific opportunity to attend our supplementary school offering tuition in both Chinese and Mandarin languages up to A-Level.
 We also provide outreach work in schools and youth groups, fostering a greater understanding of Chinese Culture and History.

-There is information about UK Chinese Supplementary school which has benefit Chinese children.
+There is information about UK Chinese Supplementary school, which benefits Chinese children.

-(The Guardian newspaper:) Hidden tigers: Why do Chinese children do so well at school?
+The Guardian newspaper, February 2011: Hidden tigers: Why do Chinese children do so well at school?

 We are developing supportive relationships with young people not only through their Chinese lessons.
 We also provide training to our teenage students and offer them voluntary work by caring for younger children or arranging community work with the elderly.
 The teenage students could work 2 hours a week during school term time and during the school holidays.
 They learn how to teach young children and communicate with their parents.
 This is very important for young teenage workers so they have the opportunities to build their confidence, ambition and empathy.